 Table 3.2 summarizes the proposed MOCAP strategies and actions and the associated greenhouse gas emission reductions anticipated from their implementation by the year 2020.
 It also demonstrates how these estimated reductions for 2020 compare to the total reductions needed to achieve the City's 2050 target, as described in Chapter 2.
 Strategies are grouped by sector (Facilities, Vehicle Fleet, and Solid Waste); no Water or Wastewater sector-specific strategies are recommended within the MOCAP because of their relatively small emission reduction potential compared to the other sectors.
 Quantifiable emission reduction estimates are provided for most of the strategies and actions.
-One strategy and 11 actions are listed as "supporting" because they assist in implementing other strategies and actions, but do not have reductions that are directly attributable to them or their direct reductions cannot be accurately quantified at this time.
+One strategies and actions, but do not have reductions that are directly attributable to them or their direct reductions cannot be accurately quantified at this time.